Burciny/3PT_evolution/README.md

 This repository contains the data and scripts necessary to replicate the final results in the paper:

 Yildirim B. and Vogl, C. (2023).
-Joint action of purifying selection and trans-splicing factor preference on base composition evolution of the polypyrimidine tract.
-Preprint at https://www.biorxiv.org/content/10.1101/2022.01.29.478184v2.
+Purifying selection against spurious splicing signals contributes to the base composition evolution of the polypyrimidine tract.
+Preprint at https://www.biorxiv.org/content/10.1101/2022.01.29.478184v3.

 ----
 The files in the repository are organized in the following manner: